Wei Zongwan

-Wei Zongwan (魏宗万; born 24 November 1938) is a Chinese actor.
-He has been acting since the 1980s and has appeared in over 70 films and television shows.
+Wei Zongwan (魏宗万; 24 November 1938 – 1 June 2026) was a Chinese actor.
+He acted after the 1980s and appeared in over 70 films and television shows.

-He has won the Golden Rooster Award for Best Supporting Actor for his role in San Mao Joins the Army (1993), and was nominated in the Macau International Movie Festival for Best Supporting Actor for his role in A Singing Fairy (2010).
+Wei won the Golden Rooster Award for Best Supporting Actor for his role in San Mao Joins the Army (1993), and was nominated in the Macau International Movie Festival for Best Supporting Actor for his role in A Singing Fairy (2010).

-Early life
+Early life and education

-Wei was born in Shanghai on November 24, 1938, in the Republic of China, with his ancestral home in Ningbo, Zhejiang.
+Wei was born in Shanghai on 24 November 1938, in the Republic of China, with his ancestral home in Ningbo, Zhejiang.

 After graduating from Shanghai Nanyang Model Junior High School (上海南洋模范初中) in 1955 he entered the Shanghai Turbine Plant (上海汽轮机厂) worked as a bench worker, and joined a drama team in that factory.

 Wei graduated from Shanghai Theatre Academy in 1963, majoring in acting.
 After university, he was assigned to the Shanghai People's Art Theatre.
 In a very long time in the Shanghai People's Art Theatre, he acted insignificant roles vividly.
 When watching the sketch he acted, Hou Baolin, a xiangsheng artist, commented:"It is just perfect and leaves some leeway.
 Being insufficient is better than overdoing."